ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: Sensitivity of ANUBIS

-To estimate the reach of ANUBIS, we simulate exotic Higgs boson decays to new long-lived scalars $h \to ss$ with \texttt{MadGraph5} \cite{Alwall:2014hca} and count the number of particle trajectories that enter the detector volume and decay before they penetrate at least one TS.
-We consider four equidistant TSs and conservatively neglect events reconstructed by the first, least shielded TS.
-In Fig.~\ref{fig:sensitivity} we compare the projected sensitivity reach of ANUBIS using 3~ab$^{-1}$ to the $10\times10\times10~$m with 300~$\ifb$ as well as $20\times10\times10~$m with 1~ab$^{-1}$ scenarios of \hbox{CODEX-b}~\cite{Gligorov:2017nwh}, to the $200\times 200\times 20~\text{m}^3$ version of MATHUSLA~\cite{Chou:2016lxi} using 3~ab$^{-1}$, and to the limit set by ATLAS~\cite{Aaboud:2018aqj}.
-The projections are shown for LLP masses $m_s=5, 10$ and $40$ GeV.
-ANUBIS surpasses the standard CODEX-b scenario in the entire relevant phase space, outperforms MATHUSLA for LLPs with $c \tau \lesssim 10\,$m, and extends the reach of ATLAS by many orders of magnitude at $c \tau \gtrsim 1\,$m.
+The projected sensitivity reach of the original ANUBIS proposal using 3~ab$^{-1}$ of integrated luminosity is shown Fig.~\ref{fig:sensitivity} for LLP masses of $m_s=5, 10$ and $40$ GeV.
+The `background-free' case requiring $N_\text{sig}\geq4$ is represented by the filled red band, where the upper~(lower) boundary corresponds to the `shaft-only'~(`shaft+cone') configuration.
+The maximum sensitivity is reached for $c\tau$ between 1~m for $m_s=5~\GeV$ and 100~m for $m_s=40~\GeV$, allowing to probe $h\to ss$ branching ratios down to $\br(h\to ss)=10^{-5}$.
+The expected HL-LHC bounds of 2.5\% on $h\to ss$ from $h\to(\text{invisible})$ decays~\cite{bib:hinv_hllhc} are surpassed up to $c\tau=10^{5}$~m~($10^6$~m) for $m_s=5~\GeV$~(40~GeV).
+The `conservative' background case requiring $N_\text{sig}\geq50$ is shown by the filled green band, with the `shaft-only'~(`shaft+cone') configuration represented by the upper~(lower) boundary of the band.
+This tightened $N_\text{sig}\geq50$ requirement of the `conservative' case increases the $Br(h\to ss)$ evidence threshold by only one order of magnitude, which still allows to probe $h\to ss$ branching ratios down to $\br(h\to ss)=10^{-4}$.

-In addition, we consider a conservative scenario with an expected background at the same level as the ATLAS muon spectrometer search~\cite{Aaboud:2018aqj}, while all other specifications remain unchanged.
-In this scenario, about 50 signal events have to be collected for evidence of new physics.
-This requirement increases the $Br(h\to ss)$ evidence threshold by only one order of magnitude, cf.~Fig.~\ref{fig:sensitivity}.
-We also study a moderately optimistic scenario that is identical to the standard one above except that the decay volume starts at the outer edge of the ATLAS Muon Spectrometer (i.e. $\approx$10~m away from the interaction point), and we assume that backgrounds can be brought under control in this region.
-In this case the discovery reach for LLP scenarios with $c\tau\lesssim 100$~m is significantly extended, cf.~Fig.~\ref{fig:sensitivity}.
+ANUBIS' sensitivity in Fig.~\ref{fig:sensitivity} is compared to sensitivity projections from other proposals that were available in 2019, when the original ANUBIS proposal was made: the $10\times10\times10~$m with 300~$\ifb$ and $20\times10\times10~$m with 1~ab$^{-1}$ scenarios of \hbox{CODEX-b}~\cite{Gligorov:2017nwh} as well as the $200\times 200\times 20~\text{m}^3$ version of MATHUSLA~\cite{Chou:2016lxi} using 3~ab$^{-1}$.
+For reference, the limit set by ATLAS that provides the background estimate discussed in Section~\ref{sec:bkg} is also shown~\cite{Aaboud:2018aqj}.
+The sensitivity of the original ANUBIS proposal surpasses the standard CODEX-b scenario in the entire relevant phase space, outperforms MATHUSLA for LLPs with $c \tau \lesssim 10\,$m, and extends the reach of ATLAS by many orders of magnitude at $c \tau \gtrsim 1\,$m.